ymat2/zoorjf/README.md

 # Codes for Matsuda *et al.*

 In this repository you find codes used in Matsuda *et al.*
-Red junglefowl in zoological parks reveal how population bottlenecks shape the genomes of captive animals.
+Genomic origin and consequence of captive Red junglefowl in zoological parks.

 ## Requirements